Note: Harrison’s final performance as Billy in London was on November 9, 2013.

 - 2019 – Beginning on 13-May-2019, Harrison played Romeo and Benvolio in his debut in the World Premiere tour of Matthew Bourne’s Romeo and Juliet at Leicester Curve and subsequently toured the UK with the show.
 It was nominated for five awards: Outstanding Achievement in a New Dance Production Broadway World UK Award, the Best Choreography Award, Best Costume Design, Best Modern Choreography and Outstanding Female Performance.
 It won all of the above except the last award for which it was nominated.

-- 2020 & Beyond – Harrison is currently performing in the roles of Anton and Julian Craster in The Red Shoes, which is touring in the UK with New Adventures.
+- 2020 – Harrison performed the roles of Anton and Julian Craster in The Red Shoes, which toured the UK with New Adventures in the early part of the year, before the Corvid-19 pandemic closed down theatrical productions.

 For more information on Harrison visit: